Hiking Mount Bisoke

 At about 2700m above sea level, you will be starting off the Bisoke hike, but just outside the park.
 You are to cross to the park through a stone wall after like 10 minutes.
 The stone wall was constructed to guard animals from crossing to the communities and farmlands while at the same time restrict/stop community encroachment/trespassers to the park land.
 The first ascent is through farmlands and local communities which is usually a cultural encounter in one way or the other.
 Generally, the hike to the summit is through muddy trails which become worse especially after heavy rains.
 Regardless of the season, just know rains are a usual occurrence this being a high altitude region so you have to attempt the hike with appropriate foot wear and rain gear at all times.

-Right from the start upto the summit, Bisoke hike is an interesting one though abit challenging.
+Right from the start up to the summit, Bisoke hike is an interesting one though abit challenging.
 Apart from the great scenic views, you will be rewarded with encounters of the different flora and fauna inhabited by Volcanoes National Park.
 Bisoke is an entirely green volcano with mainly 3 vegetation zones; Hagenia forest, sub-alpine and alpine.
 Its wealth of forests and other vegetation is a suitable habitat for Mountain Gorillas, forest elephants, buffaloes, Golden monkeys, many birds, among others.
 During the hike, it is possible to stumble upon Gorillas and Golden monkey troops.
 However, you are not allowed anything beyond 2 minutes before them because it will then be unfair to the visitors who paid a whooping US$1,500 to particularly track them.
 Also don’t take it into yourselves that you will have to find them, it’s only by chance.

 ‘The higher one goes, the cooler it becomes’…so goes the saying.
 You will notice a gradual fall in temperature as you approach the summit so a polar fleece jumper and rain jackets become very useful.
 Atop the Bisoke summit, you are treated to great mountain views of Mikeno in Congo and the closer Karisimbi which lies with in Rwanda and Congo.
 With clear/sunny weather, the view of the Crater Lake is majestically beautiful.
 The summit is surrounded by beautiful alpine vegetation.
 All these give you a feeling of being away from the rest of the world.
 Very relaxing!

 How long you stay at the summit before descending largely depends on the weather for that day.
-Ofcourse, you can stay upto 30 minutes and even have a picnic at the summit on a clear/sunny day while the dull weather can not let you stay even 10 minutes there.
+Of course, you can stay up to 30 minutes and even have a picnic at the summit on a clear/sunny day while the dull weather can not let you stay even 10 minutes there.
 Sometimes temperatures could be too low to bear with or in anticipation of afternoon rains, it could be wiser to leave early.
 Except for the mud, the descent is relatively easier and only takes a couple of hours.
 You will get to your waiting car at the base and drive back to the lodge or to your next destination.

-More information about the Bisoke hike:
+More information about hiking Mount Bisoke

 - The trek starts early at 7.00am with a briefing at Kinigi park headquarters.
 The actual starting point is outside the park at Musanze some 40 minutes away from the park headquarters.
 First report to the park offices for registration, briefing and clearance before driving to the trek starting point.

-- It is a day hike and the permit is at US$75 which includes the park guide but not the porter.
+- It is a day hike and the Bisoke permit is at US$75 which includes the park guide but not the porter.
 The hike only starts in the morning with no other sessions in the day.
 Permits can be secured in advance or on the day of the trek.
 A porter is hired at $10 per day.

-- The fact that Mount Bisoke slopes harbour Mountain Gorillas, please do not sign up for the hike in anticipation of finding the Gorillas.
+- The fact that Mount Bisoke slopes harbor Mountain Gorillas, please do not sign up for the hike in anticipation of finding the Gorillas.
 You can only bump into them by chance and it is very rare.

 - Be aware of the heavy deployment at/around the park.
 Also you will be accompanied by some armed park rangers during the hike.
 These are for protection incase you come across poachers, the aggressive wild animals like buffaloes, elephants and wild Gorillas.

 - Jungle Escape Africa can arrange your Bisoke hiking trip and it can be a 1 day, 2 day, 3 day or even longer.
-You can combine Bisoke hike with Gorilla trekking in Volcanoes Park of Rwanda or in Uganda’s Bwindi Impenetrable Forest Park.
+You can combine Hiking Mount Bisoke with Gorilla trekking in Volcanoes Park of Rwanda or in Uganda’s Bwindi Impenetrable Forest Park.
 Suggesting Bwindi for Gorilla trekking is because permits are cheaper in Uganda than in Rwanda so we can design an itinerary starting in Rwanda for the Bisoke hike, cross over to Uganda for the Gorilla trek and return to Rwanda.
 This can be a 3 or 4 day trip.

 - Although Bisoke hike can be done throughout the year, the best time would have been the dry season (January to March and July to mid October) when the trails are relatively drier.